kavinila05/DocBot-AI/README.md

 # 📄 DocBot – Ask Questions from Your Documents

-DocBot is a **local, cost-free AI tool** that allows users to upload documents and ask natural language questions about their content.
-The entire system runs **offline**, using open-source models and libraries.
+DocBot is a locally deployed AI tool that allows to upload documents and ask questions about their content.
+The entire system runs offline.

 ---